OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Cookies and similar technology

 In common with most websites, we use cookies and other standard Internet technologies to help us improve the Website and the Apps and Services we provide.
 We have included information about our use of cookies and similar technology in a separate Cookies Policy that forms part of this Privacy Policy.
 The Cookies Policy also includes information about how you can block or disable third party cookies (which we only use for the purposes of analyzing the use of our Platform and optimizing the content on our Platform), and how to opt out of other technologies such as bug reporting within our mobile apps.

+Ads displayed to you are in some cases provided by third parties.
+These may and as far as allowed by your settings or your device, use information about your visit and interaction with the Platform in order to show you personalized ads of products and services that may be of interest to you.
+Personal information such as your name or email address will not be shared with these.

 We have done our best to provide you with as much information as possible about our use of cookies and similar technology. **If you choose to use the Platform without blocking or disabling these cookies or opting out of other technologies as described in our Cookies Policy, you will indicate your consent to our use of these technologies and to our use (in accordance with this Privacy Policy and our Cookies Policy) of any personal data that we collect using these technologies.**